Memorial Day: Community Service and Remembrance| WACorrections

 In addition to Warfield they are:

-- Jayme Biendl, who was murdered by an offender at the Monroe Correctional Complex in Snohomish County in 2011.
+- Jayme Biendl, who was murdered by an inmate at the Monroe Correctional Complex in Snohomish County in 2011.

 - Sgt.
 William Cross, who died at the Washington State Penitentiary in 1979 after inmates attacked him while he was assisting another officer, searching another inmate for weapons.